vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/5.2/compliance-kit/README.md

 # VMware Cloud Foundation 5.2 Compliance Kit

 ## Introduction
-The VMware Cloud Foundation (VCF) 5.2 Compliance Kit helps organizations meet regulatory requirements by bridging the gap between compliance frameworks and implementation guides.
-The Kit provides attested guidance to administrators for configuring the platform to be secure in the manner that those regulations require.
-It also provides explanations and information to auditors to help them understand how the product security controls work to address the regulations.
+The VMware Cloud Foundation (VCF) 5.2 Compliance Kit helps organizations meet regulatory requirements by connecting compliance framework requirements to specific configuration guidance.
+The Kit provides attested guidance to administrators for configuring the platform to meet those regulations.
+It also explains to auditors how the product security controls address the regulations.

 Guidance is provided for: